Codezillas1/CodeZillas-ProjectAntiDengue_SCDFXIBM/README.md

 We are tackling Problem Statement 4: Preventing the Spread.
 Our solution, Project Anti-Dengue, aims to reduce the manpower-intensive nature of patrolling by officers.
 While COVID-19 SARS-CoV2 virus dominates the news nowadays, there’s another virus that continues to spread in our communities - dengue.
 Current preventive measures are often manpower-intensive.
 Moreover, during a global health crisis like the current one, it becomes more difficult for officers to carry out patrolling duties.

-b) Link to Youtube video: ___
+Link to Youtube video: ___

-c) Link to mindmap of proposed solution: ___

-d) Link to detailed solution (with detailed descriptions): https://docs.google.com/document/d/1TZgB6F1qOBqc9aVYQ3GkXsezLFHDEGaeLTX5B5uExmE/edit#
+Link to detailed solution (with detailed descriptions): https://docs.google.com/document/d/1TZgB6F1qOBqc9aVYQ3GkXsezLFHDEGaeLTX5B5uExmE/edit#

-f) Step-by-step instructions to install software/run demo:
+Step-by-step instructions to install software/run demo:
     Solution 1:
     Use of node red and the code can be found here https://github.com/Codezillas1/CodeZillas-ProjectAntiDengue_SCDFXIBM/blob/master/solution%201%20(CODES%20for%20sensor)